-In order to considered for FWS, students should submit the FAFSA by the priority deadline (April 15th).
+In order to be considered for Federal Work-Study (FWS), students submit the Free Application for Federal Student Aid (FAFSA) annually by the priority deadline (February 1).
 FWS is a "need-based program" which means you must have demonstrated financial need.
 This is determined by the information provided on the FAFSA.
 All students who are eligible may not be awarded FWS funding due to overall budget limitations.

-- To be eligible to receive a work-study award, students must:
+To be eligible to receive a work-study award, students must:

 - Be enrolled (minimum of 6 credits)

-- Be an undergraduate students
+- Be an undergraduate student

 - Have demonstrated financial need as determined by the FAFSA